mitsuhiko/lucumr/2023/2/17/the-killing-ai.rst

 the chances of it pulling the trigger are not that small and I think that's the problem right now.

-It does not matter if the AI is sentient, it does not matter if the AI as real emotions.
+It does not matter if the AI is sentient, it does not matter if the AI has real emotions.
 The problem is that the conversational interface is potent and that the AI is trained on a lot of human text input which unfortunately is probably enough to do real damage if that conversational